Young-ook/kube-lab-on-wsl/README.md

 After you have enabled WSL, you can install linux distribution via Microsoft Store.
 We will use the latest version of Debian linux for the hands-on lab.
 Open Microsoft Store app and search *Debian* (Debian 12, Bookworm), and install.

 To verify your install, open windows terminal or command terminal and run `wsl -l -v` command to list WSL distributions.
+For more details about WSL command, please refer to [Basic commands for WSL](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).

 ## Kubernetes
 Kubernetes, is an open-source platform designed to automate the deployment, scaling, and management of containerized applications.
 Containers are lightweight, portable units that bundle an application with its dependencies, making them easy to move between environments.
 Kubernetes ensures these containers run efficiently and reliably across a cluster of machines.
 This setup allows you to run Kubernetes locally within WSL, providing a seamless development environment.
 The simplest way is to access the Kubernetes is provided by Docker Desktop.